pattosh/Anaros/README.md

 A C++26 header-only library that uses P2996 static reflection to automatically serialize and deserialize structs to YAML.
 Requires GCC 16 with `-freflection`.

+With Anaros, the struct is the schema.
+Want to add a new string field to your YAML schema?
+Simply add a new `std::string` member to your struct and Anaros will automatically generate serialization and de-serialization code for it.

 ## Quickstart (Bazel — primary)

 ```sh